sentryco/GridView/README.md

 `GridView` provides a flexible way to create grid layouts in SwiftUI.
 Customize it to fit your application's needs and enhance your UI with structured layouts.

 ### Problem:
-- 🖼️ Keeping up with consistent spacing across UI components in your app in various platforms is hard
+- 🖼️ Safe-areas, sheets, platform differences, etc. all adds to the complexity of keeping margins consistent
-- 🫣 Spacing can be subtle to notice, but adds a lot to the over all aesthetics
+- 🫣 The human eye can't tell the difference between a 12px margin and a 16px margin.
 - 🥵 Keeping grids aligned can be cumbersome with custom and dynamic sized UI

 ### Solution:
-- 📐 Add GridView to your component preview and app preview
+- 📐 Add GridView to your component-preview and app-preview
 - ♻️ Reuse constants in GridSizing across your previews.
 - 🤖 Auto-adjust the grid with your own multipliers that are tied to Apples dynamic resize classes